yvon/dockerized-voxta/README.md

 - The app is configured to scale down to 0 when inactive, minimizing compute costs
 - It includes 1GB of persistent storage (€0.15/month), which is sufficient for most use cases
-- The following services are required for basic operation (other options require GPU):
+- Stick to remote services as local alternatives require GPU:
   - Voxta Cloud for voice synthesis and/or LLM access
   - Deepgram for voice recognition
   - OpenRouter for LLM access